-Uncontrollable shifts occur during the printing process as the paper travels through the machine and this is a restriction of all printing methods.
+Uncontrollable shifts occur during the printing process as the paper travels through the machine and this is a restriction for all printing methods.

 Digital Output vs Offset